-Data reduction for IMACS was performed using the standard {\sc{iraf}}\footnote{The Image Reduction and Analysis Facility (IRAF) is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.} packages using the method described in \citet{hamuy06} and \citet{folatelli13}.
+Data reduction for IMACS was performed using standard {\sc{iraf}}\footnote{The Image Reduction and Analysis Facility (IRAF) is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.} packages and uses the methods described in \citet{hamuy06} and \citet{folatelli13}.
 SNIFS spectra were reduced using the SCAT pipeline described in \citet{Tucker22}, and WiFeS spectra were reduced using standard procedures implemented in PyWiFeS \citep{Childress14}.

-Further spectral data were taken using NASA's InfraRed Telescope Facility (IRTF) with SpeX \citep{Rayner03} as part of IRTF program 2023A060 (PI: Hinkle) and \emph{HST} data taken with the Space Telescope Imaging Spectrograph (STIS; \citealt{Woodgate98}) as part of GO program 16775 (PI: Maksym).
+Further spectral data were taken using NASA's InfraRed Telescope Facility (IRTF) with SpeX \citep{Rayner03} as part of IRTF program 2023A060 (PI: Hinkle) and \emph{HST} data were taken with the Space Telescope Imaging Spectrograph (STIS; \citealt{Woodgate98}) as part of GO program 16775 (PI: Maksym).
 The SpeX data were reduced with telluric corrections from an A0V star using the standard SpeXtool procedures described in \citet{Cushing04}, and the reduced STIS spectrum was obtained through the Mikulski Archive for Space Telescopes.
 Table \ref{tab:spec} presents a log of the spectroscopic observations of ASASSN-23bd.